Francis Sudbury and family

 The children of Francis and Ann

-Their unmarried daughter Caroline and her sister Sarah Ann – the widow of George Evans — continued to live in this house after their mother’s death.
+Their unmarried daughter Caroline (born in April 1827) and her sister Sarah Ann (born on June 6th, 1840), the widow of George Evans — continued to live in this house after their mother’s death inj 1874.
+(This was now 47 South Street).

-Caroline died in August 1877 and in February 1879 the premises — an eight-roomed house and large grocer’s shop — were put up to let.
+Caroline died on August 6th, 1877 and in February 1879 the premises — an eight-roomed house and large grocer’s shop — were put up to let.
+Howver Sarah Ann continued to live in South Street (at number 47) with her two sons, Frank and Ernest Evans.
+She had married Kirk Hallam-born joiner George Evans on July 10th, 1866 but after only three years George had died, aged 27.

 Born in 1829, the eldest son William was the butcher who married Mary Gamble, daughter of Robert, needlemaker later lacemaker, and Sally (nee Spencer) in 1851.